DepartmentOfHealth-htbhf/htbhf-applicant-web-ui/README.md

 Locally the app uses [`dotenv`](https://www.npmjs.com/package/dotenv) to set environment variables.
 The easiest way to get started locally is to duplicate `sample.env` and rename to `.env`. `dotenv` will use the `.env` file to set environemt varaiables.
 It is important that `.env` is never commited to the code repository as it may contain sensitive data.

+## Requirements
+You will need Node and NPM installed to run the application, and Java installed to run the acceptance tests.

 ## User interface

 ### Design patterns